When you arrive at St. Jude, your first stop will be Patient Registration.

 Before your child begins treatment, the staff will ask you to read and sign a general consent form.
 When you sign this form you are allowing the St. Jude staff to do tests that can help us learn (or confirm) which illness is affecting your child.
 When test results come back, a St. Jude doctor will meet with you to discuss the findings and treatment options.
 At this time, you will hear about any clinical research studies that may be open to your child.

 If you agree to the suggested treatment plan, a staff member will ask you to sign a second set of consent forms.
-These forms say that you choose to enroll your child in a clinical research study and that you agree to the treatment your child will receive.
+These forms say that you choose to enroll your child in (or sign him up for) a clinical research study and that you agree to the treatment your child will receive.

 Research Participant Advocate

-The St. Jude research participant advocate will help answer your questions about your rights if you and your child choose to take part in a research study.
+St. Jude has a research participant advocate who is here to help answer your questions about your rights if you and your child choose to take part in a research study.

 To reach the research participant advocate, call (901) 595-4644.